Italian Easter Bread- Solemnity of Easter

 Pour the yeast mixture into the dry ingredients and give it a little mixing, then pour the orange mixture in too.

-Add the remaining 1 1/2 cup flour a little at a time mixing it all in until it is all moistened.
+Add the remaining 1 cup flour a little at a time, mixing it in until it is all moistened.

-Lightly flour your surface and put the dough out so you can knead it for 5-10 minutes, labor of love remember?
+Lightly flour your surface and turn the dough out so you can knead it for 5-10 minutes.

-You'll know it's ready to rise once it has all come together in a soft, smooth ball of dough like this.
-The dough should feel soft and tacky, not sticky!
+You'll know it's ready to rise once it has all come together in a soft, smooth ball of dough.
+It should feel soft and tacky!

 Oil a large, clean bowl, then place the dough inside and roll it around so it gets a nice top coat of oil too.

 Cover it with plastic wrap or a clean kitchen towel and place in a warm environment to rise for 45 min to an hour.

 Here is my risen dough after an hour!